Pinkyboi/FRACTOL/README.md

 # Fract'ol
-## Description
--Fract'ol is a 42 Project aimed at exploring fractals mathematical sets that exhibit a repeating pattern displayed at every scale.

 ## Usage
 -Compile using the command `make` then an executable named **fractol** will appear execute `./fractol [fractal name]` to run the program: